-Writing client reports is an unwelcome chore for many SEO professionals.
-It can be difficult to pick out the key information that belongs on a monthly report, let alone figure out how to present it in a way that will make sense to your clients.
+Creating client SEO reports is an unwelcome chore for many SEO professionals.
+It’s difficult to pick out key information that belongs on a monthly report, let alone figure out how to present it in a way that will make sense to your clients.

-AgencyAnalytics is built to help agency owners simplify and automate their reporting process with beautifully designed templates.
-Whether or not you use AgencyAnalytics as your SEO reporting software, the sections included in this page will give you a solid starting point for a comprehensive SEO report.
+Built to impress and free to use when using AgencyAnalytics’ SEO reporting software, the sections included give you a solid starting point for a comprehensive SEO report.

-Once you’ve covered all the basics, you can add more information on a case-by-case basis, depending on each individual client’s goals and level of involvement.
-The goal is to create the perfect SEO report for each client based on their unique needs.
+Once you’ve covered all the basics, the objective is to create the perfect SEO report for each client based on their unique needs.